jgnewman/maplescript/README.md

 ## Can I see some examples?

 Sure!
-In the following examples, I'll give you the Pine code and include the equivalent JavaScript to help you get a feel for what's going on.
+In the following examples, I'll give you the MapleScript code and include the equivalent JavaScript to help you get a feel for what's going on.

-In Pine, everything is structured like a function call, and function calls look like this:
+In MapleScript, everything is structured like a function call, and function calls look like this:

 ```
-# Pine
+# MapleScript
 (function_to_call arg1 arg2)

 # JavaScript